MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-applications.md

 ::: moniker-end
 ::: moniker range=">= vs-2019"
-2. There are several ways to attach the Snapshot Debugger.
+2. Attach the Snapshot Debugger.
+You can use one of several different methods:

     * Choose **Debug > Attach Snapshot Debugger...**.
 Select the Azure App Service your project is deployed to and an Azure storage account then click **Attach**.

       ![Launch the snapshot debugger from the Debug menu](../debugger/media/snapshot-debug-menu-attach.png)